 Is partial response good enough?

-A chart review study showed that a patient may undergo ~5 TREATMENT CHANGES before being prescribed an adjunctive atypical antipsychotic2
+Despite evidence supporting appropriate use, a chart review study showed that a patient may undergo ~5 treatment changes before being prescribed an adjunctive atypical antipsychotic6

 Atypical antipsychotics may increase response rates for patients